GoogleCloudDataproc/initialization-actions/tony/README.md

 * ```cluster_prefix``` argument sets a prefix in created cluster name
 * ```bucket_name``` argument sets a place where init action will be placed

-This script is used for testing TonY using 1.3 Dataproc images with standard configurations.
+This script is used for testing TonY using 1.5 Dataproc images with standard configurations.
 After clusters are created, script submits Hadoop jobs on them.

 ## Important notes

-* This script will install TonY in the master node only
+* This script will install TonY in the master node only.
-* Virtual environments are installed for both TensorFlow and PyTorch examples.
+* Virtual environments are installed for only for TensorFlow examples.
-* TonY is supported with STANDARD configuration (1 master/2+ workers) in Dataproc 1.3.
+* TonY is supported with STANDARD configuration (1 master/2+ workers) in Dataproc 1.5+.
 * TonY supports GPU using Hadoop 3.1 (YARN-6223).
-Currently not supported with Dataproc
+To access this, you must use Dataproc 2.0+.